Xyveran/AI-Compiler-Pipeline/README.md

 Translates each symbolic HLO expression ("a * b", "relu(x)") into a typed LLOp with explicit inputs.
-Names are preserved through lowering so downstream ops can reference them by name, equivalent to SSA value naming in LLVM IR.
+Names are preserved through lowering so downstream ops can reference them by name, similar to SSA-style naming (values referenced by name across ops).
 Unsupported expressions raise rather than silently drop ops.

 ##### 3 — Optimization Passes (PassManager)